anncam/capstone/README.md

 Much of my work happened in ACCRE using slurm scripts which I can't really link here.
 I did upload an example slurm script in the training folder above, but I don't have a lot of notebooks or specific code to report on my repository.

+I also began working on image captioning and prompts, so I've linked some of the resources I have been looking at here as well.

 ## Resources:

 Lab website: https://vkc.vumc.org/multisensory/index.html